Robert Kardashian: O. J. Simpson case

 Kardashian and Simpson first met around 1967 while both of them were at USC and became close friends.
 Simpson was the best man at Kardashian and Kris Houghton's wedding in 1978.

 Following the June 12, 1994, murder of Nicole Brown Simpson and Ronald Goldman, Simpson stayed in Kardashian's house to avoid the media.
 Kardashian was the man seen carrying Simpson's garment bag the day that Simpson flew back from Chicago.
 Prosecutors speculated that the bag may have contained Simpson's bloody clothes or the murder weapon.
 When Simpson failed to turn himself in at 11 a.m. on June 17, 1994, Kardashian read a letter by Simpson to the assembled media.
 This letter was interpreted by many as a suicide note.

 Simpson was charged with the murders and subsequently acquitted of all criminal charges in a controversial criminal trial.
 Kardashian had let his license to practice law become inactive before the Simpson case but reactivated it to aid in Simpson's defense as a volunteer assistant on his legal team, alongside Simpson's main defense attorneys, Robert Shapiro and Johnnie Cochran.
 As one of Simpson's lawyers and a member of the defense "Dream Team", Kardashian could not be compelled or subpoenaed to testify against Simpson in the case, which included Simpson's past history and behavior with his ex-wife Nicole, and as to the contents of Simpson's garment bag.
 He sat by Simpson throughout the trial.

 The New York Times reported that Kardashian said in a 1996 ABC interview with Barbara Walters that he had begun to question Simpson's innocence: "I have doubts.
 The blood evidence is the biggest thorn in my side; that causes me the greatest problems.
 So I struggle with the blood evidence."
 After Simpson's acquittal, Kardashian and Simpson ultimately stopped speaking to each other.
+He also stated that had he known his family would get death threats, he would have never taken OJ's case.